awsdocs/aws-systems-manager-user-guide/doc_source/mw-walkthrough-console.md

 1. \(Optional\) For **Start date \(optional\)**, specify a date and time, in ISO\-8601 Extended format, for when you want the Maintenance Window to become active\.
 This allows you to delay activation of the Maintenance Window until the specified future date\.

 1. \(Optional\) For **End date \(optional\)**, specify a date and time, in ISO\-8601 Extended format, for when you want the Maintenance Window to become inactive\.
-This allows you to set a date and time in the future after which the Maintenance Window will no longer run\.
+This allows you to set a date and time in the future after which the Maintenance Window no longer runs\.

 1. \(Optional\) For **Time zone \(optional\)**, specify the time zone to base scheduled Maintenance Window executions on, in Internet Assigned Numbers Authority \(IANA\) format\.
 For example: "America/Los\_Angeles", "etc/UTC", or "Asia/Seoul"\.